 Above the front entrance is a date plaque, probably dating from the 1920s when the workhouse was officially known as Northleach Poor Law Institution.

-A chapel was erected at the south-west of the workhouse in the late nineteenth century.
+By 1867, a chapel had been erected at the south-west of the workhouse.

-The former workhouse later became Northleach hospital.
+In 1930, the site was taken over by Gloucestershire County Council and was redesignated as a Public Assistance Institution with 72 beds.
+The establishment later became Northleach Hospital.
 It is now used as a care home for the elderly.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Gloucestershire Archives, Clarence Row, Alvin Street, Gloucester GL1 3DW.
 Few records survive — holdings include Guardians' minute books (1875-1937); Ledgers (1870-1911); etc.

 - Higginbotham, Peter The Workhouse Encyclopedia (2014, The History Press)